 We mentioned above that device labs make certain scenarios impossible to accomplish.

-An example of such scenario scanning a QR code.
-One of the apps we worked on had this feature, and we wanted to test it because it was critical part of the user flow.
+An example of such a scenario scanning a QR code.
+One of the apps we worked on had this feature, and we wanted to test it because it was a critical part of the user flow.
 When you have access to the shell filesystem (which you do have in the "manual" approach, and don't have in the "device lab" approach), you can easily replace the scene that is visible in the camera's viewfinder.

-This is no possible on device labs.
+This is not possible on device labs.

 Unfortunately, running Flutter integration tests on GitHub Actions is not a pleasant experience.

 We used the ReactiveCircus/android-emulator-runner GitHub Action to run Android emulator on GitHub Actions.
-Our takeaway is this: Running an Android emulator on default GitHub Actions runner is a bad idea.
+Our takeaway is this: Running an Android emulator on the default GitHub Actions runner is a bad idea.
 It is slow to start and unstable (apps crash randomly) and very slow.
 Really, really slow.
 We tried to mitigate its instability by using Test Butler, but it comes with its own restrictions, most notably, it doesn't allow for Google Play Services.

 We use the futureware-tech/simulator-action GitHub Action to run iOS simulator on GitHub Actions is stable.
-But given that iOS simulator is just that – a simulator, not an emulator – the range of cases it can be used for is reduced.
-For example, there's no easy way to disable internet connection, which makes it very hard to test behavior of an app when offline.
+But given that the iOS simulator is just that – a simulator, not an emulator – the range of cases it can be used for is reduced.
+For example, there's no easy way to disable an internet connection, which makes it very hard to test the behavior of an app when offline.

 Bear in mind that to run an iOS simulator on GitHub Actions, you have to use a macOS runner.
 1 minute on macos-latest counts as 10 minutes on ubuntu-latest.
 You can also use a custom runner – more on that below.